 - Implementing Ecosystem-based Integrated Resource Manangement in Nova Scotia

-The two files listed above are the Nova Scotia pages of a larger Natural Resources of Canada document: Implementing Ecosystem-based Management Approaches in Canada's Forests.
+The two files listed above are the Nova Scotia pages of a larger Natural Resources and Renewables of Canada document: Implementing Ecosystem-based Management Approaches in Canada's Forests.
 English version or French version.

 A systematic approach to ecosystem based intergrated resource management has evolved to include ecological planning tools, forest modelling, policy, and regulations.